 WADEM has seen education as a key role in its development and to this end convenes its biennial international Congress on Disaster and Emergency Medicine.
-The Congress provides a stimulating and interactive environment to present research and findings, exchange ideas and best practices, and network with colleagues.
-The Congress contains a core scientific program presenting the developments within the field of disaster medicine, prehospital care, and the health aspects of emergency management and complex humanitarian crises; focused meetings for the association’s various special interest groups and chapters; research workshops; and events for partner organizations (most recently the European Masters in Disaster Medicine and the WHO Mass Gathering Group in 2023).
+The Congress provides a stimulating and interactive environment to present research and findings, exchange ideas and good practices, and network with colleagues.
+The congress features a core scientific program presenting the developments within the field of disaster medicine, prehospital care, and the health aspects of emergency management and complex humanitarian crises; focused meetings for the association’s various special interest groups and chapters; research workshops; and events for partner organizations (most recently the European Masters in Disaster Medicine and the WHO Mass Gathering Group in 2023).

-Over the years key collaborating organizations have included the World Health Organization, US National Library of Medicine, Evidence Aid, Emergency Medicine Society of South Africa, Humanitarian and Conflict Response Institute, Chinese Emergency Medicine Society, and Royal College of Surgeons of Edinburgh.
-Congresses have been seen as an excellent showcase for private sector and non-governmental sponsors and exhibitors.
+Over the years key co-hosting organizations have included Queensland University of Technology (QUT), Sunnybrook Health Sciences Centre, the Emergency Medicine Society of South Africa, Humanitarian and Conflict Response Institute, Chinese Emergency Medicine Society, and Royal College of Surgeons of Edinburgh.
+Congresses are an excellent showcase for commercial sector and non-governmental sponsors and exhibitors.

-Since the founding of WADEM, the following cities have been chosen as locations for the Congress:
+Since the founding of WADEM, the following cities have hosted or will host the congress:

 |2023 – moved from Dublin to Killarney as congress venue in Dublin was used for refugees from Ukraine